Geometry of holomorphic vector bundles and similarity of commuting operator tuples: Preliminaries

-It follows that $\pi : E_T\rightarrow \Omega,$ where defines a Hermitian holomorphic vector bundle on $\Omega$.
-In the paper, they make a rather detailed study of certain aspect of complex geometry and introduce the following concepts.
+When $m=1$, the above theorem is proved in Theorem 2.6 of \cite{CD}, in the case of $m>1$, Theorem \ref{2110.11} is also valid (\cite{CD3}, pp.16) due to M.J.
+Cowen and R.G.
+Douglas.
+They make a rather detailed study of certain aspects of complex geometry and introduce the following concepts.

-Let $E$ be a Hermitian holomorphic vector bundle , following M. I. Cowen and R. G. Douglas, a curvature function for $E$ can be defined as: where the metric $h$ defined as the following: where $\{\gamma_1,\gamma_2,\cdots,\gamma_n\} $ is a frame of $E$ over $\Omega$.